bhauman/figwheel-main/docs/docs/editor-integration.md

 ## Editors and nREPL

 Almost all editor integrations in the ClojureScript eco-system can utilize nREPL for communication.
-This is why understaning it and its role as a REPL server is important.
+This is why understanding it and its role as a REPL server is important.

-There are other ways for editors to connect to Clojure remotely but currently nREPL integrations tend to provide the most editor functionality (i.e. documentation, autocomplete, jump to definition).
+There are other ways for editors to connect to Clojure remotely but currently nREPL integrations tend to provide the most editor functionality (i.e. documentation, auto-complete, jump to definition).
 You can opt to connect to a REPL by another means but the nREPL integrations are by far the most used.

 ## Editors and Stream REPLs

-A traditional way for editors to communicate with a REPL is to pipe forms (Clojure expressions in this case), to the STDIN of the repl and capture the STDOUT as a response.
+A traditional way for editors to communicate with a REPL is to pipe forms (Clojure expressions in this case), to the STDIN of the REPL and capture the STDOUT as a response.
 This form of communication is much simpler.